-I realize that the radical is at its simplest form; however, the two radicals and need some simplification first.
+I realize that the radical is in its simplest form; however, the two radicals and need some simplification first.
 If you need a refresher on how to simplify radical expressions, check out my separate tutorial on simplifying radical expressions.

 To simplify radical expressions, the key step is to always find the largest perfect square factor of the given radicand.
-Next, break them into product of smaller square roots, and simplify.
+Next, break them into a product of smaller square roots, and simplify.

-After simplifying the radical expressions in our side calculation as shown above, we can now proceed as usual.
+After simplifying the radical expressions in our side calculation, as shown above, we can now proceed as usual.